Current membership of the Tasmanian Civil and Administrative Tribunal

 Cohen, Amber BA LLB, Graduate Certificate in Legal Practice (UTAS)

-Amber Cohen was admitted to practice in 2003 and has practised at Rae & Partners, Lawyers, a Tasmanian firm, since admission, with some time undertaking legal and contract management roles in London in 2008-2009.
-Amber practised primarily in litigation and employment law and currently holds the position of Principal.
-Amber is also a professional trustee for the WD Booth Charitable Trust and a Member of the Local Government Code of Conduct Panel.
-Amber has been on the Council of the Law Society of Tasmania since 2019.
+Amber Cohen was admitted to legal practice in 2003 and has practised at Rae & Partners, Lawyers, a Tasmanian firm, since admission, with some time undertaking legal and contract management roles in London in 2008-2009.
+Amber practised primarily in litigation and employment law and currently holds the position of Consultant.
+Amber is also a Commissioner of Criminal Injuries Compensation, a Member of the Legal Profession Board, a Deputy Chairperson of the Tasmanian Racing Appeals Board, a Deputy Member of the Parole Board and a Member of the Local Government Code of Conduct Panel.
+Amber was appointed to the Council of the Law Society of Tasmania in 2019, finishing that role in 2023.
+Amber was also a Member of the Teachers Registration Board from 2023-2025.
 Amber has been a Member of TASCAT and its predecessor tribunal, the Mental Health Tribunal, since 2018.
 [MHS]

 Creak, Kim BSc (For) ANU